DISHMAN HILLS CONSERVANCY

 What changes to existing land can the public expect to see if the merger goes through?

 The public can expect continuity of access and protection.
-Both organizations are committed to no net loss of conserved lands and no loss of public access within the Dishman Hills corridor.
+Both organizations are committed to ongoing protection, access, and care for lands within the Dishman Hills corridor.
+Proceeds from the sale of any lands in the Dishman Hills corridor to a conservation partner would be restricted for future acquisitions in the Dishman Hills.
+Restricted gifts to support future conservation projects in the Dishman Hills would be preserved, and donors would be able to make such restricted gifts going forward.
 Public access on the Wilson Property will also be retained, and INLC's publicly accessible properties, including Waikiki Springs, will remain open and actively stewarded.
 Much of DHC's existing programmatic work will continue within the merged organization, and INLC's established conservation strategies and practices will be maintained.
 If anything, a merged organization would have greater capacity to expand conservation efforts - deepening education programs that connect people to the land, continuing forest health and fuels reduction, and working toward completing the Dishman Hills corridor from Appleway through the Palouse, as outlined in the Dishman Hills Strategic Plan.
-INLC’s public recreation support would expand, and a committee dedicated to the Dishman Hills would be formed.
+INLC’s public recreation support would expand, and a committee dedicated to integrating the priorities, practices, and people of Dishman Hills would be formed.

 What does this mean for the community?